 Moles are skin growths that form when pigmented cells in your skin grow in clusters.
 You probably have more than one mole on your face and body; on average, most people have about 10 to 40 moles in their lifetime.

-In Singapore, the cause of most moles and pigment spots are due to the sun.
+In Singapore, the cause of most moles and pigment spots are due to genetics and the sun.
 I cannot emphasise this enough — sun protection is extremely important, and it’s better to be safe than sorry.
 Even if you don’t mind some moles and freckles on your skin, excessive sun exposure can still lead to skin cancer.
 Specifically, individuals with lighter skin are more prone to sun damage and skin cancer — so please invest in sunscreen.
 I recommend using a product with at least SPF 30 protection.

 To tell if your mole is cancerous, let us first understand how to differentiate the types of moles.